Hawk Watching Tips and Hotspots During Raptor Migration

-Learn about how and where to go hawk watching during this intriguing raptor migration.
+Learn about how to spot and identify hawks and where to go hawk watching during fall raptor migration.

 Fall migration is one of the best times of year for birding.
 Local birds leave town, and those from northern areas pass through.
 Migrating geese and songbirds that won’t be spotted in the backyard again until spring come to mind, but there’s another group of birds that also engage in these cross-continental seasonal journeys: raptors.
 Many species of hawks, eagles, falcons and owls migrate, which makes autumn ideal for getting outside to try hawk watching.